altizure/dev-docs/en/api-reconstruction.md

-# How to do 3D Reconstruction via API
+# How to do 3D reconstruction via API

 ### Overview

+3D reconstruction service is provided as a project on Altizure.
+You need to create a project in order to trigger a 3D reconstruction task.
 Each user could create multiple projects.
 But one project could only be owned by one user.
 The project created via API is owned by the user whose user token is passed along the request.